Our Philosophy and Process

 We have been considering themes as a key part of our investment process since our inception in 1978.
 Themes seek to identify the major areas of structural change in the world.
 This structural change can be political, economic, social, technological, or environmental; its impact will manifest across traditional economic sectors, and will be significant in magnitude and long-term in duration.
 Themes are a critical element of our idea-generation process and, alongside evaluation of fundamentals and ESG considerations, constitute a key component of our valuation of securities.

-Our Future Life strategy is managed by a team with a wide range of backgrounds and varied experience.
-The portfolio management team is supported by experienced industry, credit and responsible investment analysts.
-Our investment professionals work as part of a single investment team, which promotes perspective on the investment landscape, strong idea generation and the swift implementation of investment ideas.
+Our Future Earth strategy is managed by a team with a wide range of backgrounds and varied experience.
+The portfolio management team is supported by experienced industry analysts and credit analysts.
+Our specialist responsible investment analysts also play an integral part in the investment decision-making process.
+Our investment professionals work as part of a single investment team, which promotes perspective on the investment landscape, strong idea generation, and the swift implementation of investment ideas.

 - MSCI AC World NDR